madebykind/madebykind-v3/content/work/papyrus.md

   ## Website

-  The new website reflects the strength of the brand and serves each of Papyrus' distinct audiences: young people in crisis, parents, carers and professionals.
+  The new website reflects the strength of the brand and serves each of Papyrus’ distinct audiences: young people in crisis, parents, carers and professionals.

   Particular care was taken in how content is structured and presented.
 The page designs, user journeys and information architecture were built around one central question: what does someone need at the moment they arrive here?
 For a young person in distress, that means no overwhelming page layouts, no confusing navigation, no language that adds to their anxiety.
 It means finding help quickly, calmly, and without having to work for it.